vladrich/x11-window-search/README.md

 It will clone dmenu repo, patch it, compile it, copy all required files to `$FVWM_USERDIR/fvwm-window-search`.
-If you don't have FVWM installed or you are running under different WM, use
+If you don't have FVWM installed or you are running a different WM, use

 	% make install DEST=$HOME/software/fvwm-window-search